Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Background on nominal techniques

 The principle of equivariance implies that, provided we permute names uniformly in all the parameters of our definitions and theorems, we then get another valid set of definitions and theorems.
 This is not true of e.g. numbers because our mathematical foundation equips numbers by construction with numerical properties such as \emph{less than or equal to $\leq$}, which can be defined from first principles with no parameters.

-So if we use numbers for names then we do not care about $\leq$ because we just needed a countable set of elements, but we repeatedly have to \emph{prove} that we did not use an asymmetric property like $\leq$.
+So if we use (for instance) numbers for names then we do not care about $\leq$ because we just needed an infinite set of elements, but then we repeatedly have to \emph{prove} that we did not use an asymmetric property like $\leq$.
 In contrast, with nominal foundations and atoms, we do not have to explicitly prove symmetry because we can just look at our mathematical foundation and note that it is naturally symmetric under permuting names; we reserve numbers for naturally \emph{a}symmetric activities, such as counting.

 This style of name management is characteristic of nominal techniques.
 The reader can find it applied often, e.g. in Lemmas~\ref{lemm.fresh.sub} and~\ref{lemm.pow.closed}, Propositions~\ref{prop.amgis.2} and~\ref{prop.char.freshwedge}, and Lemma~\ref{lemm.pow.nu.closed}.